turbot/steampipe-mod-oci-insights/dashboards/vcn/docs/vcn_dashboard.md

 This dashboard answers the following questions:

-- How many VCNs has no subnet?
+- How many VCNs are in each tenancy, compartment, and region?
-- How many VCNs are in each tenancy, compartment and region?
+- How many VCNs do not have a subnet?